christenebennett/chat-app/client/README.md

 To run this project locally, first run `npm install`, then run `npm start`.
 The project can be viewed in the browser at [http://localhost:3000](http://localhost:3000).

+## BONUS: Addition of Tests
+Tests for each component can be found in its component folder.
+To run the test suites and view the coverage report, run `npm run test:coverage`.